-Dying Light 2 has been highly anticipated since it was announced at 2018’s E3, and although it hasn’t received major news in a while, there’s a lot to be excited about when it comes to this release.
+Dying Light 2 has been highly anticipated since it was announced at 2018’s E3, and although it has had a rocky development, there’s a lot to be excited about when it comes to this release.

 Developed by Techland, the game is about jumping, climbing and sprinting through a zombie-infested metropolis filled to the brim with helpless civilians, ruthless bandits and factions with varying alignments.